Skip to main content

 3. In partnership with Auxiliary Services and Facilities, CECS provided guidance and oversight for the renovation of the Marano Campus Center Food Court (Laker Landing), creating a modern, inclusive, and welcoming space for the campus community to connect and thrive.
 Updates included diverse seating options, improved acoustics through the installation of carpet and acoustic panels, and an overall redesign to encourage comfort and personal connections.
 Since reopening, the space has become a vibrant hub, with students, faculty, and staff gathering for meals, conversations, and events.
 The transformation has been met with overwhelmingly positive feedback, reinforcing its role as a warm and inviting centerpiece of campus life.

 5. Established SUNY’s systemwide sustainability action plan: CECS oversees campus-wide digital signage across both the SUNY Oswego and Syracuse campuses, with content displayed on approximately 36 monitors.
 During the 2024–2025 academic year, a total of 357 digital signage slides were displayed campus-wide and at the Syracuse campus.
 These strategically placed monitors provide students, faculty, and staff with timely information on events, academic deadlines, and mentorship opportunities.
 The use of digital signage reduces reliance on printed materials, contributing to the university’s sustainability goals by lowering its carbon footprint.
-In collaboration with Campus Technology Services (CTS) and the Office of Marketing and Communications (MarCom), CECS identified and implemented a more energy-efficient digital signage solution during the 2025–2026 academic year.
+In collaboration with Campus Technology Services and the Office of Marketing and Communications, CECS identified and implemented a more energy-efficient digital signage solution during the 2025–2026 academic year.
 The new software, Rise Vision, will enhance the visual appeal and usability of digital displays for the 22 SUNY Oswego-affiliated digital signage content users.
-As part of our commitment to advancing SUNY’s sustainability goals, Campus Events & Conference Services collaborated with the Tech Education Department on an innovative reuse initiative.
+As part of the commitment to advancing SUNY’s sustainability goals, Campus Events and Conference Services collaborated with the Tech Education Department on an innovative reuse initiative.
 Students designed and constructed easels using repurposed lumber from the former Swetman gym bleachers.
-These custom-built easels now support a variety of campus events, showcasing not only student craftsmanship but also our shared dedication to environmental responsibility and resourcefulness.
+These custom-built easels now support a variety of campus events, showcasing student craftsmanship and a shared dedication to environmental responsibility and resourcefulness.

-6. The Event Support Staff team (24) participates in training before the start of the fall semester to prepare each member for the Event Support role, where they learn technical skills needed, but also valuable professional development.
-Through their work, student employees build essential skills such as how to interact with not only their coworkers but also with faculty, staff, and visitors in a professional environment, adaptability in dynamic environments, problem-solving, prioritizing, and successfully managing their time, as well as organizational proficiency.
+6. The Event Support Staff team (24 members) participates in training before the start of the fall semester to prepare each member for the Event Support role, where they learn technical skills as well as valuable professional development.
+Through their work, student employees build essential skills such as interacting with coworkers, faculty, staff, and visitors in a professional environment; adapting in dynamic environments; problem-solving; prioritizing and successfully managing their time; and developing strong organizational proficiency.

-7. To encourage continued growth, staff members are also recognized within our department when they are excelling in their position through initiatives like Employee of the Month and the Student Spotlight feature.
-Additionally, we have opportunities for advancement within the department for our Event Support Staff team, where they can move from a team member to an Event Support Assistant, a leadership role that works closely with the team supervisors and provides further professional experience.
+7. To encourage continued growth, staff members are also recognized within the department when they excel in their position through initiatives like Employee of the Month and the Student Spotlight feature.
+Additionally, there are opportunities for advancement within the department for Event Support Staff, where they can move from a team member to an Event Support Assistant, a leadership role that works closely with the team supervisors and provides further professional experience.

-8. Some members of our Event Support Staff have gone above and beyond in their academics, earning recognition from both university departments and campus-wide initiatives for their outstanding contributions.
+8. Some members of the Event Support Staff have gone above and beyond in their academics, earning recognition from both university departments and campus-wide initiatives for their outstanding contributions.

-9. Harleen Gerwal & Kelly Cullinan served as faculty advisors for a newly formed student organization - PAWS @ Oz.
+9. Harleen Gerwal and Kelly Cullinan served as faculty advisors for a newly formed student organization, PAWS @ Oz.
 Launching in March 2025, PAWS @ Oz has over 50 members.
-Harleen has facilitated the group's outreach for volunteer hours at Paws Across Oswego County, leading 30+ students who have volunteered over 75 hours during the spring semester.
+Harleen has facilitated the group’s outreach for volunteer hours at Paws Across Oswego County, leading more than 30 students who have volunteered over 75 hours during the spring semester.

 10. Holli Stone served as the Event Director for TEDxSUNY Oswego.
 In her role, she helped students develop valuable skills in event planning, logistics, marketing, public speaking, and team collaboration.
 Through their collaborative work, students learned the importance of networking and partnering with campus divisions and departments to achieve shared goals.
 Students also gained hands-on experience organizing a large-scale event, recognizing the significance of celebration, memorialization, and succession planning.
 By documenting and sharing what they’ve learned, student leaders contribute to continuity, foster mentorship, and help sustain meaningful engagement for future cohorts.